Portia

 Shakespeare Retold (Modern Verse)

-So the will of this living daughter is dictated by the will of her dead father.
+A living daughter constrained by the wishes of her dead father.

-Quote Analysis: Portia's most-quoted single line from 1.2, and the play's clearest statement of her opening structural position.
-The pun on "will" — both "wish" and "testamentary instrument" — is the line's whole device.
-The dead father's testamentary will has subordinated the living daughter's preference, and Portia is, in this single line, naming both the legal mechanism and her response to it.
-The line operates as the play's foundational statement of the gender-disguise plot to come.
-The constraint that 1.2 names will, by the play's structural mechanism, be the constraint that Portia spends the next four acts circumventing — first through the music-clue at the casket-test, then through the gender disguise at the courtroom, then through the ring trick at Belmont.
+Quote Analysis: Portia's most-quoted line from A1S2, and the clearest statement of where she starts.
+The pun on "will" – both "wish" and "legal testament" – is the whole device.
+The dead father's testamentary will has overruled the living daughter's wish, and in one line Portia names both the trap and her feeling about it.
+The constraint A1S2 names is the one she spends the next four acts working around – first through the music at the casket-test, then through the disguise in court, then through the ring trick at Belmont.

 …an unlessoned girl, unschooled, unpractised;